Jay Leno: Michael Jackson trial

 During the 2005 trial of Michael Jackson over allegations of child molestation, Leno was one of a few celebrities who appeared as defense witnesses.
-In his testimony regarding a phone conversation with the accuser, Leno testified that he was not asked for any money and there did not appear to be any coaching—but the calls seemed unusual and scripted.
+In his testimony regarding a phone conversation with the accuser, Leno testified that he was not asked for any money and there did not appear to be any coaching — but the calls seemed unusual and scripted.

 As a result, Leno was initially not allowed to tell jokes about Jackson or the case, which had been a fixture of The Tonight Show's opening monologue in particular.
 But he and his show's writers used a legal loophole by having Leno briefly step aside while stand-in comedians took the stage and told jokes about the trial.
-These stand-ins included Roseanne Barr, Drew Carey, Brad Garrett, and Dennis Miller.
+These stand-ins included Roseanne Barr, Drew Carey, Brad Garrett and Dennis Miller.
 The gag order was challenged, and the court ruled that Leno could continue telling jokes about the trial as long as he did not discuss his testimony.
 Leno celebrated by devoting an entire monologue to Michael Jackson jokes.

 Succession by Conan O'Brien; The Jay Leno Show

 Because Leno's show continued to lead all late-night programming in the Nielsen ratings, the pending expiration of his contract led to speculation about whether he would become a late-night host for another network when his commitment to NBC expired.
 He left The Tonight Show on Friday, May 29, 2009, and Conan O'Brien took over on June 1, 2009.

 On December 8, 2008, it was reported that Leno would remain on NBC and move to a new hour-long show at 10 p.m.
 Eastern Time (9 p.m.
 Central Time) five nights a week.
-It would follow a similar format to The Tonight Show, be filmed in the same studio, and retain many of Leno's most popular segments, while O'Brien continued to host The Tonight Show.
+It would follow a similar format to The Tonight Show, be recorded in the same studio, and retain many of Leno's most popular segments, while O'Brien continued to host The Tonight Show.

 Leno's new show, The Jay Leno Show, debuted on September 14, 2009.
 It was announced at the Television Critics Association summer press tour that it would feature one or two celebrities, occasional musical guests, and keep the popular "Headlines" segments, which would be near the end of the show.
 First guests included Jerry Seinfeld, Oprah Winfrey (via satellite), and a short sit-down with Kanye West discussing his controversy at the 2009 MTV Video Music Awards, which had occurred the night before.